-CMS and VA will store the data matched and any data created by the match in an area that is physically and technologically secure from access by unauthorized persons at all times.
-Only authorized personnel will access data created by the match.
-VA will establish appropriate safeguards for such data.
+CMS and VA will store the data matched and any data created by the match in an area that is physically and technologically secure from access by unauthorized persons at all times (e.g., door locks, card keys, biometric identifiers, etc.).
+Only authorized personnel will transmit or transport the data matched and any data created by the match.
+The Parties have established and will comply with appropriate safeguards for the data determined by a risk-based assessment of the circumstances involved.